 The Type of UWB Per-Session Info field shall have one of the non-reserved values given in Table 8 which determines the format of the elements of the UWB Per-Session Info List field.

 …..

 The Next NB AP field indicates the time remaining in RSTU until the start of the next NB Acquisition Compact frame.
-This field is omitted from the message when the NB AP Type field value is zero indicating periodic coordination.

 Comment Indices in 15-24-0010-01-04ab-consolidated-comments-draft-c: